ryandkuster/ngsComposer/README.md

 Optionally, one or more barcode files may be included in the project directory for demultiplexing.
 The following files are required at minimum:
 - barcodes_1.txt
 - index.txt

+Naming conventions: "index.txt" is required, the barcodes file can be named as desired (see "Index file for directing multiple barcode files")

 The barcodes file is a tab or space delimited file including forward barcodes as rows and reverse barcodes as columns.
 For example, the following would be required for a dual-indexed library: